prazit/DConvers/readme.md

 #### System Variables

-System Variables are used for the Dynamic Value to get value from constant value or system value.
+System Variables used in the Dynamic Value Statement to get value from constant value or system value.

 ```
 syntax: VAR:NAME